manicinc/magiclogger/README.md

 MagicLogger achieves high performance through efficient batching, optional worker threads, and optimized I/O patterns.

+> **Note**: MagicLogger is currently in pre-1.0 development.
+Performance optimizations are on the roadmap for future releases, with significant improvements expected as we approach v1.0.
+The current focus is on API stability and feature completeness.

 #### Performance Comparison (20K iterations, real file I/O)
 | Logger | Ops/sec | Avg (ms) | P95 (ms) | Mode |
 |--------|--------:|---------:|---------:|------|